mateusoliveira43/prometheus-studies/README.md

 ## About

 [Prometheus](https://prometheus.io/docs/introduction/overview/) is an open-source monitoring solution.
-It collects and stores the target applications' metrics as time series data, which can be retrieved with PromQL (Prometheus Query Language).
+It collects and stores the target applications' metrics, which can be retrieved with PromQL (Prometheus Query Language).
+Metrics are stored in [time series database (TSDB)](https://grafana.com/docs/grafana/latest/fundamentals/timeseries/)  as time series data.
 It also handles alerts through [Alertmanager](https://prometheus.io/docs/introduction/glossary/#alertmanager).

 ### Visualization